Skip to main content

 Key Takeaways

-• Done in office—no operating room needed
+• Done in the office, not usually in an operating room

 Medications Used